Wellness Tips for Summer

 Make hand washing a priority : Washing your hands with warm soapy water for about 30 seconds is at least as effective as using antibacterial products, experts note.

 Limit Alcohol : Who doesn’t want to relax with a drink or two on vacation?
 If you’re going to drink, be sure to do so in moderation.
 That means skipping the shots.
 They will get you drunk faster, which can lead to serious dehydration if you forget to drink water.

 Be Mindful of the clothes you wear : Wearing the right kind of clothes during the hottest time of the year will keep your body in optimal shape.
-That means tight fitting pieces like skinny jeans, muscle shirts, or any shirt or bottoms colored black are a no. Instead, go for clothes that are light-colored, lightweight, and loose clothes that make you feel comfortable despite the heat.
+That means tight-fitting pieces like skinny jeans, muscle shirts, or any shirt or bottoms colored black are a no. Instead, go for clothes that are light-colored, lightweight, and lose clothes that make you feel comfortable despite the heat.